Imoeka1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-functions that prints the last digit
+functions that prints last digit of a number